Adam’s Fig, Tree of Whisdom, Tree of Paradise, Kalpataru, Apple of Paradise, A plant of Virtues

-Bunches of bananas are heaped in the dry and clean air-tight rooms and covered with leaves.
-The fruits are ready within 4 days.
-Further, this can be reduced to half by enhancing ripening of room is provided with smokes.
-The smoke can be produced with straw, leaves, and cow dung in a corner of the room.
-After that bunch is placed in a well-ventilated room from the development of colour.
+Banana bunches are stored in dry and clean air-tight rooms and covered with leaves.
+Fruits get ready in 4 days.
+Also, the ripening time can be halved by smoking in the room.
+Smoke can be produced from straw, leaves, and cow dung in one corner of the room.
+After that, the bunches are kept in a well-ventilated room for the development of colour.

-- Grubs of pest borer into the pseudostem, leaves turn yellow, wither a d ultimately dies.
+- Stem borer bores into the pseudostem, leaves turn yellow, wither, and finally die.

 - Rootstock Weevil (Cosmopolites sordidus)

-- Spray 0.03% phosphamidon or 0.05% Fenitrothion around the base of the affected as well as healthy plants carefully.
+- Spray 0.03% Phosphamidone or 0.05% Fenitrothion carefully around the base of affected as well as healthy plants.

 - Banana Aphid (Pentalonia nigronervosa)

-The nymphs and adults suck the sap from young and tender leaves.
-The aphids transmit virus causing the bunchy top disease which is very harmful.
+Nymphs and adults suck the sap from young and tender leaves.
+Aphids transmit the virus that causes bunchy top disease which is very dangerous.